Current Federal Student Loan Rates

 - Perkins Loans: 5 percent

-All of these interest rates are determined by federal law, not by the banks that might administer these loans.
+All of these interest rates are determined by federal law, not by the servicers that might administer these loans.
 That’s an important point, as students who hope to call their loan servicers to get a better deal might find that their efforts are quickly thwarted.
-Unless the law changes, federal loan rates are tied to the health of the stock market, and they cannot be changed by individual banks.
+Unless the law changes, federal loan rates are tied to the health of the stock market, and they cannot be changed by individual banks or servicers.

 If you’d like to reduce the overall amount of money you’ll need to borrow for school, we can help.
 Visit our “Scholarship Center” to look for grants and scholarships that can help you to pay for school without signing up for long-term debt.
 You can search by your school, so you’ll only see programs that will work for your education experience, and we’ll help you to apply for those programs too.
 Just click to get started.